Zadar: High Middle Ages

 At the time of Zadar's medieval development, the city became a threat to Venice's ambitions, because of its strategic position at the centre of the eastern Adriatic coast.

 In 998, Zadar sought Venetian protection against the Neretvian pirates.
 The Venetians were quick to fully exploit this opportunity: in 998 a fleet commanded by Doge Pietro Orseolo II, after having defeated pirates, landed on Korčula and Lastovo.
 Dalmatia was taken by surprise and offered little serious resistance.
 Trogir was the exception and was subjected to Venetian rule only after a bloody struggle, whereas Dubrovnik was forced to pay tribute.
-Tribute previously paid by Zadar to Croatian kings, was redirected to Venice, a state of affairs which lasted for several years.

-Zadar citizens started to work for the full independence of Zadar and from the 1030s the city was formally a vassal of the Byzantine Empire.
-The head of this movement was the mightiest Zadar patrician family – the Madi.
-After negotiations with Byzantium, Zadar was attached to the Croatian state led by king Petar Krešimir IV in 1069.
-Later, after the death of king Dmitar Zvonimir in 1089 and ensuing dynastic run-ins, in 1105 Zadar accepted the rule of the first Croato-Hungarian king, Coloman, King of Hungary.

-In the meantime Venice developed into a true trading force in the Adriatic and started attacks on Zadar.
-The city was repeatedly invaded by Venice between 1111 and 1154 and then once more between 1160 and 1183, when it finally rebelled, appealing to the Pope and to the Croato-Hungarian throne for protection.